1949 Giro d'Italia: Teams

+Defending champion Fiorenzo Magni was planning to ride the 1949 Giro, but was sick at the start, and was replaced by a different rider.

 Pre-race favorites

 The main favorites entering the race were Gino Bartali and Fausto Coppi.
 Vito Ortelli, who placed fourth the year prior did not participate as he was suffering from an illness and stayed home. l'Unitàs Attilio Camoriano wrote that Coppi's form entering the race could allow him to gain the lead early on and hold it from Bartali, who was known to take several stages to warm up and adjust to the race.
 Camoriano added that Bartali would likely not let that happen as he was known to find strength and referenced previous Tours de France.
 He further stated that Coppi's Bianchi team was stronger and better organized than Bartali's eponymous team.
 Aside from the aforementioned contenders, Fiorelli's Jean Goldschmit was thought to be the team's best contender as Ganna–Ursus's Albert Dubuisson was known to fade on climbs.

 Route and stages

 The route for this edition of the Giro d'Italia was announced on 7 February 1949.
 The stages involving the Piedmont region were finalized on 24 March.
 The race was scheduled to begin at 8 am at the Villa Giulia in Palermo.
 Attilio Camoriano of l'Unità stated that the riders were likely to use their heavy, thicker tires because after the Santo Stefano junction, the roads contained lava rocks from Mount Etna throughout and those were known to cut tires easily.
 The Sicilian government offered race organizers ten million lire to host the start of the Giro.

 Prior to the start of the race, bandit Salvatore Giuliano who had been on the run near Sicily's Montelepre was being searched for by police as the area was in a state of emergency for several weeks.
 It was rumored that Giuliano threatened to line the race route in the mountains and shoot at the participants with machine guns if the police did not call off their search for him.
 Specifically Giuliano threatened to interrupt the first stage along its route from Palermo to Catania.
 Due to these threats, there were discussions to cancel the two planned stages in Sicily, but the stages remained.
 Instead, the normal police escort for the Giro d'Italia caravan that travels with the race would be increased from 6 to 10 cars and cars would not be allowed to stop along the route throughout the two stages on the island except in cases of "force majeure."
 The added police were not due to the rumors of the attack, but allegedly to prevent a potential escape by Giuliano.